juga0/dhcpcanon/README.md

 DHCP client disclosing less identifying information.

-Python implmentation of the DHCP Anonymity Profile ([RFC7844](https://tools.ietf.org/html/rfc7844)) designed for users that wish to remain anonymous to the visited network minimizing disclosure of identifying information.
+Python implementation of the DHCP Anonymity Profile ([RFC7844](https://tools.ietf.org/html/rfc7844)) designed for users that wish to remain anonymous to the visited network minimizing disclosure of identifying information.